 New files have been added that focus on performance improvements by disabling effects, rather than improving their quality:

 Added "Disable Shadow Rendering" file.
-Shadow Quality when set to Low will now disable shadows (does not affect ray traced shadows), which should improve performance in most areas.
+Shadow Quality when set to Low will now disable shadows (does not affect ray traced shadows, as you can just disable ray tracing anyway), which should improve performance in most areas.
 Shadow Quality at Medium or above is unchanged from vanilla, thus shadows will still be enabled at these settings

 Added "Disable Screen Space Reflections (SSR)" file.
 Reflection Quality when set to Low will now disable SSR on applicable surfaces such as bodies of water, which may improve performance in certain areas.
 Reflection Quality at High or above is unchanged from vanilla, thus SSR will still be enabled at these settings